Orlando White Collar Criminal Defense Lawyer

 When you are accused or under investigation for any of these crimes, you need a knowledgeable criminal defense attorney.
 Mr. Yates draws on more than 25 years of criminal defense experience and can often resolve issues before charges are even brought.
 Too often, people who find themselves targets of an investigation make rash and hasty decisions.
 Rather than make a mistake that could make things worse, retain Mr. Yates at once, so he can begin protecting your rights and working towards a favorable resolution.

-Contact a capable defense attorney in Orlando for a free white collar crime consultation
+Contact a capable defense attorney in Orlando for a white collar crime consultation

 Charges of fraud or criminal conspiracy can destroy your business and ruin your future.
-If you face a white collar crime investigation, call The Law Offices of Tad A. Yates, P.A. at 407-608-7777 or contact us online to schedule your free consultation.
+If you face a white collar crime investigation, call The Law Offices of Tad A. Yates, P.A. at 407-608-7777 or contact us online to schedule a consultation.